contrun/ckb-lua/docs/dylib.md

 # Request for Comments

-The prototype of ckb-lua is now somewhat complete.
-We are now gathering feedback on the usage of ckb-lua.
-If you have any use cases that are not easily met by the current ckb-lua implementation in mind, please feel free to leave comments at the [ckb-lua](https://github.com/XuJiandong/ckb-lua) repository.
+The prototype of ckb-lua-vm is now somewhat complete.
+We are now gathering feedback on the usage of ckb-lua-vm.
+If you have any use cases that are not easily met by the current ckb-lua-vm implementation in mind, please feel free to leave comments at the [ckb-lua-vm](https://github.com/nervosnetwork/ckb-lua-vm) repository.

 # Appendix: Exported Lua Functions and Constants in the CKB Module